Sonic the Hedgehog 2 (film): Visual effects and animation

-Visual effects and animation for Sonic the Hedgehog 2 was provided by Sega's Marza Animation Planet and Moving Picture Company, after previously working on the first film.
+Visual effects and animation for Sonic the Hedgehog 2 was provided by Sega's Marza Animation Planet and Moving Picture Company (MPC), after previously working on the first film.
 John Whittington was announced as co-screenwriter on August 10, 2021.
 Additionally, DNEG also provided the visual effects for the mushroom planet and the cockpit of the robot, giving it a total of 185 shots used in the film from the studio.
+Additional visual effects services was provided by Animism Studios, Fish Flight Entertainment, Fatbelly VFX, Unit Motion Design, and Track VFX.
+Unlisted Studio produced the animation for the backstory of the Master Emerald.

 Music

 On December 8, 2021, Tom Holkenborg, who also composed the first film, was announced to be returning to compose the film's score.
 The film was supported by a single titled "Stars in the Sky", the only original song recorded for the film, by Kid Cudi.
 The soundtrack album was released by Paramount Music on April 8, 2022.

-On April 7, 2022, it was announced that "Up on the Green Hill from Sonic the Hedgehog Green Hill Zone - Masado and Miwasco Version -" by Dreams Come True would be used as the main theme song for the film's release in Japan.
-The song is the English version of the band's 2021 single "Tsugi no Se~no!
-De - On the Green Hill -," which is a vocal version of the theme music of Green Hill Zone from the original game.
-The Japanese version of the song is also used as the dub's ending theme.
-Band member Masato Nakamura, who composed the music for the series' first two games, also voices a character in the Japanese dub.